-Upon receiving ProbeAck or ProbeAckData, the manager accesses the backing memory if required.
+Upon receiving ProbeAck or ProbeAckData, the manager

+accesses the backing memory if required.
 Next, the manager responds with a Grant or a GrantData to give the required permission and/or data to Cache X. Finally, Cache X sends a GrantAck message to the manager to indicate that the operation is finished.

 Second template.
 Figure 2 shows the message flow in which a cache voluntarily releases permission on a block.
 This typically happens when a cache performs a dirty eviction and it has to do a writeback.
 Upon receiving ReleaseData from the cache, a manager writes the dirty data to the backing memory and sends a ReleaseAck response to the cache.
-Note that ReleaseData is transferred over Channel C which is the same channel used for transferring ProbeAck and ProbeAckData.
-We will see how this affects our design when throttling writebacks in Section IV.
+As we can see, ReleaseData is transferred over Channel C which is the same channel used for transferring ProbeAck and ProbeAckData.

 Fig. 2.
-A cache voluntary releases write permission on a cache line.
+A cache voluntary releases permission on a cache line.
 The channel names are shown in parentheses.
-Adopted from [34].
+Adapted from [34].

 Access messages.
 In addition to the messages described above, TileLink defines access messages to read/write the uncachable memory addresses.
 These addresses include the memory-mapped registers of I/O devices.
-Get is an example of a read access message which is also used by the instruction cache in the Rocket Chip to read the instructions.
+Get is an example of the access messages which is used to read an uncachable memory address.
+In addition, a Get message is used by the instruction cache in the Rocket Chip to fetch the instructions.